ibm-cloud-docs/vmware-service/vmaas/vcda-migrating.md

       * Select the management share or workload share datastore option from the table.
 It is recommended that you use the same storage where vCenter Server is installed.
    8. For the **Select networks** tab, select the management network.
 The management network is the same network as the vCenter Server VM.
    9. Complete the following configuration for the **Customize template** tab.
-      * For **Root password**, set the root password used for the first log in to the on-premises VCDA appliance.
+      * For **Root password**, set the root password that is used for the first log into the on-premises VCDA appliance.
       * Select **Enable SSH**.
       * For **NTP Server**, enter the AD/DNS IP addresses from vCenter Server.
       * For **Hostname**, enter any valid hostname.